 A cleaning business is evergreen.
-Meaning, it never really goes out of season or faces shortage of customers.
+This means, it never really goes out of season or faces a shortage of customers.

 That’s because homeowners, office owners, businesspersons, warehousing companies, factories, car and vehicle owners and practically everyone needs professional cleaning services.